sony/nnabla/doc/python/tutorial/mixed_precision_training.rst

 ------------

-Traditionally, for training a neural network, we used to use ``FP32`` for weights and activations; however computation costs for trainig a neural network rapidly increase over years as the success of deep learning and the growing size of a neural nework.
-It indiates that we need to spend much more time for training a huge size of a neural network while we would like to do lots of trials before a product launch.
-To address this problem, companys (e.g., NVIDIA) introduced an accelarator for speeding up computation.
+Traditionally, for training a neural network, we used to use ``FP32`` for weights and activations; however computation costs for training a neural network rapidly increase over years as the success of deep learning and the growing size of a neural network.
+It indicates that we need to spend much more time for training a huge size of a neural network while we would like to do lots of trials before a product launch.
+To address this problem, companies (e.g., NVIDIA) introduced an accelerator for speeding up computation.
 For example, NVIDIA Volta has `Tensor
 Cores <https://devblogs.nvidia.com/programming-tensor-cores-cuda-9/>`__
 to speed up computation.